jmerle/competitive-companion/README.md

 - [pdfjs-dist 3.4.120](https://cdn.jsdelivr.net/npm/pdfjs-dist@3.4.120/build/pdf.js)
 - [cyrillic-to-translit-js 3.2.1](https://github.com/greybax/cyrillic-to-translit-js/blob/05f02e9e1df6d338f35258443f2e9c910bd8ccd4/CyrillicToTranslit.js)

-Package the extension by `cd`'ing into the source code submission directory, installing the dependencies with `yarn` and packaging with `yarn package`.
+Package the extension by `cd`'ing into the source code submission directory, installing the dependencies with `pnpm install` and packaging with `pnpm package`.
 The result can be found in the `dist/` directory.